microsoft/WhatTheHack/999-SAPonAzure/Student/01-SAP-Auto-Deployment.md

 ## Introduction

 Contoso Inc is an established manufacturer planning to modernize IT infrastructure.
-As part of that, Contoso wants to migrate existing SAP systems from on-premise to Azure more rapid way.
+As part of their plan, Contoso wants to migrate existing SAP systems from on-premise to Azure more rapidly.
 They identified SAP on Azure github repo and liked the Microsoft provided automation content.
-Deploy SAP S/4 hana system using the available automation script in resourses folder.
-After deployment is completed, verify all the deployed resource and be familiarize yourself.

-This document introduces an automation tool for SAP Basis persons on provision of all necessary Azure infrastructure, server configurations and SAP system installation.
-The tool is based on Terraform and Ansible script.
+The document introduces an automation tool to provision of all necessary Azure infrastructure, server configurations, and SAP system installation.
+The automation tool is based on Terraform and Ansible script.

 ## Description

-During the exercise, participants will be able to provision a landscape into Azure for SAP environment and then build a fresh SAP S4H system by using an existing backup files into this environment as shown in the following diagram.
-SAP HANA DB will use Azure Netapp Filesystem for storage volume.
+During the exercise, the Participants will be able to provision a landscape into Azure for SAP environment and then build a fresh SAP system by using an existing backup files into this environment as shown in the following diagram.
+SAP HANA DB will use Azure Netapp Filesystem for the storage volume.

 ![image](https://user-images.githubusercontent.com/73615525/115279764-f99d4080-a0fb-11eb-9e56-d43ee96fe173.png)

-1. Identify your Group number XX (which will be used later for configurations).
+1. Identify your Group number, which will be added to the configuration file.
-2. Open Azure Portal, Powershell Window.
-Run the following command to create Service Principle and save the Password to Notepad.
+2. Open Azure Portal, Powershell Window, run the following command to create Service Principle and save the Password to Notepad.
 ```
 $sp = New-AzADServicePrincipal -DisplayName AutoSAPDeployAdminXX
 $Ptr = [System.Runtime.InteropServices.Marshal]::SecureStringToCoTaskMemUnicode($sp.Secret)